whipper-team/morituri-plugin-eaclogger/README.md

 The logger should be feature complete so future development will consist mainly of bugfixes.

-If you're looking for the analogous [whipper](https://github.com/whipper-team/whipper) plugin, it can be found [here](https://github.com/whipper-team/whipper-plugin-eaclogger).
+If you're looking for the analogous (legacy) [whipper](https://github.com/whipper-team/whipper) plugin, it can be found [here](https://github.com/whipper-team/whipper-plugin-eaclogger).

 ## License